biaslab/biaslab-hugo/content/teaching/bmlip.md

 ## News

+- (Wed 01-Apr).
+Solutions to assignments in the Probabilistic Programming notebooks have been made available.
+They're in the [exercises](https://github.com/bertdv/BMLIP/tree/master/lessons/exercises/probprog_solutions) subfolder.
 - (Sun 29-Mar).
 We will have **oral exams** in April.
 Please follow further announcements at [Canvas](https://canvas.tue.nl/courses/13638).
 - (Fri 13-Mar).
 In response to COVID-19, the TU/e is switching to online education. <br>
   - **Go to https://canvas.tue.nl/courses/13638 for digital lectures!**